ILLIXR/ILLIXR/docs/docs/plugin_README/README_ada.md

 This change makes the LSB pipeline more efficient without affecting reconstruction quality.

-In short: less codes, better results, fewer regrets.
+In short: less code, better results, fewer regrets.

 ### Q6.
 How do I prepare a dataset?